elena-schaefer/terminal_game/README.md

 # terminal_game
-2D-game to run in terminal.
+2D-game to run in terminal. \n
-Player on a map that is chased by a monster.
+Player on a map that is chased by a monster. \n

 ---